LillianWong/foam/tutorial/phonecat/8-appendix.md

   be used as if they were real properties, but they access the same underlying value.

 There are some more having to do with tables, i18n, autocomplete and more.
-See `core/mm2Property.js` for the complete definition of `Property`. `core/mm3Types.js` adds `IntProperty` and friends, and some of those have more properties specific to their type.
+See `core/Property.js` for the complete definition of `Property`. `core/types.js` adds Int property and friends, and some of those have more properties specific to their type.

 ### Property Binding

+### Slots

+In addition to things like `setter` and `postSet`, you can listen for updates to any property.

-For every property `foo` on a FOAM object, there is a `foo$` which is a "Value" for the property.
+For every property `foo` on a FOAM object, there is a `foo$` which is a “Value” for the property.
 Setting two objects to share this Value, rather than the literal value, is like passing by reference instead of by value.
 To illustrate:

 {% highlight js %}
 var o1 = Foo.create({ bar: 'abc' });